EDF : electricity and gas supplier in France

 How to sign up for a contract with EDF ?

-Signing up for an electricity or gas contract with EDF in France is simple and free.
-You can start the process either by calling EDF’s customer service number or by visiting their website.
+Signing up for an electricity or gas contract with EDF in France is straightforward and free.
+You can either call their customer service number or visit EDF’s website to begin the process.

-You will need to provide some basic details, such as your name, address, and information about your home.
-Once you’ve submitted your details, EDF will take care of closing your previous energy contract, so you don’t need to contact your old supplier yourself.
-This makes switching or starting a new contract straightforward and with no additional fees.
+You'll need to provide a few key details, such as your name, address, and some information about your home or apartment.
+Once you’ve submitted this information, EDF takes care of canceling your previous energy contract for you, so you don’t need to contact your former supplier.
+There are no fees for starting a new contract or for switching suppliers.

 Who is EDF ?